 Medulloblastomas and primitive neuroectodermal tumors (PNETs)

-Medulloblastoma and the primitive neuroectodermal tumor (PNET) are highly malignant cancers.
+Medulloblastoma and the primitive neuroectodermal tumor (PNET) a re highly malignant cancers.
 They make up 20 to 25% of the primary brain tumors diagnosed in children each year in the United States.

 Medulloblastomas and PNETs are identical in cellular appearance.
 We tell them apart mostly by where they are in the body: medulloblastomas happen in the cerebellum while PNETs happen almost exclusively in the cerebral hemispheres.

-The good news is that recent advances in chemotherapy and radiation therapy have made medulloblastomas more treatable.
+The good news is that advances in chemotherapy and radiation therapy have made medulloblastomas more treatable.
 Current post-surgery treatments work well for many children.
 The outcome for PNETs is still poor.

 Some diagnostic and treatment statistics regarding medulloblastomas and PNETs: